Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 • Olive oil: 1 tbsp for sautéing.

-• Broth or water: 1/2 cup for the baking dish (keeps things saucy and prevents scorching).
+• Broth or water: 1/2 cup for the baking dish (Keeps things saucy and prevents scorching.)

 Master Ratio (Easy To Scale)

-• Per 1 bell pepper: about 1/2 cup filling + 2–3 tbsp cheese
+• Per 1 bell pepper: approximately half a cup of filling plus two to three tablespoons of cheese

 Ingredient Choices That Change Flavor